INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 Of course you can!

-There’s a trampoline tent that you set up ON the trampoline mat.
+There’s a real trampoline camping tent that you set up ON the trampoline mat.

 Similar to a normal camping tent, but without the need to peg it down into the dirt.

-This is a good option if you want a readymade trampoline with tent set up.
+This is a good option if you want a readymade trampoline with tent set up for your sleepover in a trampoline.

 The key is to use what you have, unless you want to share pics of your party on instagram (just like a VSCO girl would!)